-The European approach to GM crops, food and feed supports traceability and labelling, and emphasizes the importance of having in place measures that allow organic, conventional and GM agriculture to co-exist.
+The European approach to GM crops, food and feed supports traceability and labeling, and emphasizes the importance of having in place measures that allow organic, conventional and GM agriculture to coexist.
 This represents a commitment to transparency and is designed to give both consumers and farmers the rights to know and choose.

 Now countries and regions are also being given the right to choose how they want to practice agriculture.

 The connection between food and culture is widely recognized, but how we go about producing that food is also deeply cultural.
 Both food and agriculture are connected to beliefs, values and ways of life.
 Views on how we should feed ourselves involve much more than just questions of safety.
 They include questions of how we want to live on this planet, how we want our societies to be structured and how we want to relate to all the other species our survival depends upon.

 Furthermore, GMOs are not just technical devices.
 As all technologies, they are a package involving particular sociopolitical beliefs and leading to particular socioecological systems.

 This is clear in the controversy around GMOs, which is not limited to questions of the health impacts of this technology but is also connected to a number of other issues, including patents on living organisms, monopoly ownership rights, concentrations of power and the socioeconomic implications of trying to control that other systems are not contaminated with GMOs.

 All this means that we should approach GMOs from a systems perspective and assess the whole package – something we are currently working toward in Spain and South Africa through The Agri/Cultures Project (funded by the Norwegian Research Council under their FRIPRO program).

 The new era for GMOs brought on by this directive in Europe is only just beginning, and many questions and challenges remain, such as the question of whether supporting evidence for the new opt-out justifications is available and necessary.